guotong1988/guotong1988.github.io/blog/_posts/2024-01-01-llm-text2code.md

 Returning fuzzy answers for fuzzy questions by LLMs and returning high-precision answers for high-precision questions by text2code are ideal solution.

 ## 5. Future Works
 In our design, we view that data is part of the code.
+That is, models trained on the data, viewed as part of the code.

 In the future, we will try to design an AI system contains more modules: code2text, code2code, to build a better expert system like a better AI-doctor/AI-lawyer/AI-teacher.

 ## References